OpenSOC/opensoc-streaming/readme.md

 MesageParser: parsers a raw message to JSON.
 Parsers listed below are available
 - BasicSourcefireParser: will parse a Sourcefire message to JSON
-- BasicBroParser: will parser a bro message to JSON
+- BasicBroParser: will parse a Bro message to JSON

 OutputFieldName: name of the output field emitted by the bolt